 Leave it to the Croatians to really tell it like it is.
 Named after itself, Large Waterfall can be found majestically dumping water all over various portions of picturesque nature, in the oldest national park in Southeast Europe.
 The surrounding area houses an abundance of animal species such as bears, fish, and those elven archers from LOTR.

-5. The Faroe Islands -- archipelago between Norway and Iceland
+Archipelago between Norway and Iceland

 Welcome to Heinanova Mountain!
 In this wonderful place, roofs are thatch, Viking lore is abundant, and no one cares about Taylor Swift; it is indeed an alluring destination.
 Most locals call this fall "the waterfall on Gásadalur", which is a little uninspired, but whatever.
 Cool facts alert!
 In 2002 there were only sixteen people living here, so you'd be super popular if you went to visit.
 And, allegedly, the village was named after a woman named Gæsa, from Kirkjubøur.
 She ate meat during Lent and, since that's wildly unholy, all her property was confiscated.
 Talk about harsh!
 There are also tons of stories about spirits and elves floating around here.
 Those 16 locals sure have a lot to say.